 RF: An office party is a great time to relax, kick back and enjoy your coworkers without the stress of dealing with deadlines or talking shop.
 Feel free to be more social, more jovial, and more casual with your colleagues.
 In fact, it’s best when you can connect on something that shows your personality.
 Use this time to network with coworkers and let them see (and you see in them) that there is more to the person than just the work persona.
 Use the party to show people you can be hard-nosed when you have to and completely casual on the other side.

 However, always remember this IS a work event.
 Not your 21st birthday, or bachelor/bachelorette party, so don’t go overboard.
-Don’t drink to even a “buzz” or show up in something wearing something racy.
+Don’t drink to even a “buzz” or show up wearing something racy.